Independent Research on Mutual Funds, Stocks & IPOs for Indian Investors

 Example: Rs 1 lakh grows to Rs 3.2 lakhs in 10 years → CAGR = 12.3% per year

-When you look at a fund's rolling return chart or data, you are looking for four things above all else.
+When you look at a fund’s rolling return chart or data, you are looking for four things:

-The average rolling return: This is the fund's typical performance across all measured windows.
-A higher average means stronger consistent performance.
+› The average rolling return: this is the fund’s typical performance across all market conditions.

-The minimum rolling return: This is the worst outcome any investor who stayed invested for the full window would have experienced.
-A fund with a high average but a deeply negative minimum carries hidden risk.
+› The minimum rolling return: this is the worst outcome any investor who stayed invested for the full period experienced.

-The percentage of positive periods: What fraction of all the rolling windows produced a positive return?
-For a well managed equity fund over a 5 year window, this should ideally be close to 100 percent.
+› The percentage of positive periods: what fraction of all the rolling windows produced a positive return.

-Consistency relative to the benchmark: Does the fund beat its benchmark in most rolling periods, or only in some?
-A fund that beats only when the market is strong but lags when it is difficult is not adding the value its CAGR might suggest.
+› Consistency relative to the benchmark: does the fund beat its benchmark in most rolling windows or only in some?

-Here is a direct comparison of how the two metrics behave and what each one is genuinely useful for.
+Here is a direct comparison of how the two metrics behave and what each one is good for.

 CAGR: What It Does Well